junxit/us-congress-bills-116/bill.md

 > - **(i)**
 >   - **(1)** In this subsection—
->     - **(A)** the term “covered bill or resolution” means a bill or joint resolution of a public character reported by any committee of Congress (including the Committee on Appropriations and the Committee on the Budget of either House);
+>     - **(A)** the term “covered bill or joint resolution” means a bill or joint resolution of a public character reported by any committee of Congress (including the Committee on Appropriations and the Committee on the Budget of either House);
 >     - **(B)** the term “Director” means the Director of the Congressional Budget Office;
->     - **(C)** the term “existing duplicative or overlapping feature” means an element of the Federal Government previously identified in a GAO duplication and overlap report;
+>     - **(C)** the term “existing duplicative or overlapping feature” means an element of the Federal Government previously identified as an area of duplication, overlap, or fragmentation in a GAO duplication and overlap report;
->     - **(D)** the term GAO duplication and overlap report means each annual report prepared by the Comptroller General under section 21 of the Joint Resolution entitled “Joint Resolution increasing the statutory limit on the public debt”, approved February 12, 2010 (31 U.S.C.
+>     - **(D)** the term GAO duplication and overlap report means each annual report prepared by the Comptroller General under section 21 of the Joint Resolution entitled “Joint Resolution increasing the statutory limit on the public debt”, approved February 12, 2010 Public Law 111–139 (31 U.S.C.
 712 note); and
 >     - **(E)** the term “new duplicative or overlapping feature” means a new Federal program, office, or initiative created under a covered bill or joint resolution that would duplicate or overlap with an existing duplicative or overlapping feature.
 >   - **(2)** For each covered bill or joint resolution—
->     - **(A)** the Comptroller General shall—
+>     - **(A)** the Comptroller General shall, to the extent practicable—
 >       - **(i)** prepare an assessment—
 >         - **(I)** to determine whether the covered bill or joint resolution creates a new duplicative or overlapping feature; and
 >         - **(II)** if the covered bill or joint resolution creates a new duplicative or overlapping feature, that includes—